What is Bit Rate and What is it Used For?

 Audio and video files have sample rate, bit depth, and bit rate.
 Both audio and video files are compressed to reduce file size and stream efficiently.
 Compression can cause quality loss, or it can be calculated to ensure a standard of quality.
 A typical, uncompressed high-quality audio file has a sample rate of 44,100 samples per second, a bit depth of 16 bits per sample, and two stereo audio channels.

-The bit rate for this file would be: A typical, uncompressed high-quality audio file has the following details: a sample rate of 44,100 samples per second, a bit depth of 16 bits per sample, and two channels of stereo audio.
+The bit rate for this file would be: a typical, uncompressed high-quality audio file has the following details: a sample rate of 44,100 samples per second, a bit depth of 16 bits per sample, and two channels of stereo audio.
 The formula to find the bit rate would be: 44,100 samples per second × 16 bits per sample × 2 channels = 1,411,200 bits per second (or 1,411.2 kbps) A four-minute (240 seconds) song at this bit rate would create a file size of: 1,411,200 × 240 = 338,688,000 bits (or 40.37 megabytes).

 What is a Baud Rate?

-The baud rate is defined as the rate that information is transferred in a single communication channel.
+The baud rate is defined as the rate at that information is transferred in a single communication channel.
 Baud rate is a term that is generally used when discussing topics such as serial communication.
 If your serial port shows “9600 baud,” it means that this port can transfer up to 9600 bits per second.
 If you are attempting to achieve baud rates above 76,800, the cable’s length will need to be reduced or shortened.
 The higher baud rates cause the line itself to become a more sensitive part of a quality installation.
-This impact is mainly due to how much wire is untwisted to shorten the length running to each device.
+This impact is mainly due to how much wire is untwisted to shorten the length of running to each device.

 Basics of Video Resolution